hadley/adv-r/OO-essentials.md

 f <- function(x) UseMethod("f")
 ```

 A generic isn't useful without some methods.
-An S3 method is just a regular function name with the `generic.class` naming convention:
+To add a method, you just create a regular function with the correct (`generic.class`) name:

 ```R
 f.a <- function(x) "Class a"